 - 1/2 teaspoon salt

 - 100 gram all purpose flour

 - Peel and cut sweet potato into wedges.
-Steam until tender and easily mashed.
+Steam until fork tender and easily mashable.

 - Place the steamed sweet potato wedges in a blender, along with eggs, sugar, coconut milk, melted butter, vanilla extract, salt, and cinnamon powder.
 Blend until smooth.